Bechir-Hajri/Bechir-Hajri/README.md

 👀 I'm interested in data science and software development.
 🌱 I'm currently learning advanced Python techniques and exploring data visualization tools.
 💞️ I'm looking to collaborate on open-source projects that focus on data analysis or web development.
-📫 How to reach me: Send me an email at bechir.hajri@example.com or connect with me on LinkedIn.
+📫 How to reach me: Send me an email at White_RoxIII@proton.me or connect with me on LinkedIn.
 😄 Pronouns: He/Him
 ⚡ Fun fact: I'm an avid chess player and enjoy solving complex chess puzzles in my free time.